 I was blown away with how many people were interested in this project when I shared a few videos to my Tiktok.
-Collectively they've had over 1.5 million views which is bonkers, but shows that it's obviously a project that solves a common problem so I hope this step-by-step will be useful.
+Collectively, they've had a few million views which is bonkers, but shows that it's obviously a project that solves a common problem so I hope this step-by-step will be useful.

 There weren’t any other significant costs in this project as the tacks, filler and carpet tape were all relatively cheap.
 I used paint I already had for the sides, but this would obviously be an extra cost of approx £25 if you didn’t have any spare.
 The main other cost was time as it did take a few days to complete, but I was grabbing a couple of hours here and there.
 You could definitely complete in a weekend if you were working on it full time.

 I bought a carpet tack remover from Amazon which made light work of removing any dodgy tacks which didn't go in properly or ones I wanted to move for any reason & would highly recommend this tool.

 Here are the links for the materials I used (some affiliate links)

 Runner rugs (The B&Q ones are not stocked anymore so this Dunelm one would be ideal and less or no joins which is even better!)

 Heavy Duty scissors (I cant find the exact ones I used, but these look very similar)